GeorgeMpro/checkersCLIWithAI/README.md

 ## Overview

-This project is a command-line implementation of the classical Checkers game. supports two-player interaction
+This project is a command-line implementation of the classical Checkers game.
+Supports two-player interaction.

 This project is being developed with a TDD-first approach and guided by SOLID principles to reinforce skills in clean, modular, and maintainable code.